 Through appropriate supervision and low staff/camper ratios, staff is able to prevent many accidents and injuries from occurring.
-Because some accidents and injuries will inevitably occur, all camp staff is trained in First Aid and CPR.
+Because some accidents and injuries will inevitably occur, all camp staff are trained in First Aid and CPR.
 If an accident does occur, the following steps are taken:

 - Staff with first aid training responds to the camper's immediate needs.
 Most accidents and injuries that occur are minor and can be resolved quickly. - An Accident Report is completed for any injury that requires first aid.
-Parents are asked to sign the report upon receipt and a copy is kept in the child's file.
 Serious accidents must also be reported to the Ohio Department of Job and Family Services by the camp administrator. - Any bump or blow to the head will be reported to parents via accident report, even if it appears to be minor. - If it is determined that the injury may be severe, another adult calls the office to let them know that help is needed.
 A camp supervisor, and/or camp administrator will go to help. - Office staff calls 911 and the University Police for assistance.
 The family is contacted at the same time or directly after the emergency call is placed. - Emergency personnel or parents will determine further treatment. - If transportation to Nationwide Children's hospital is needed, emergency personnel or parents will provide transportation as indicated on the Camper Health Form.
 Staff will travel with the child if a family member is not present. - The cost of all medical care is the responsibility of the family.